codepath/android_guides/Using-the-RecyclerView.md

 });
 ```

-We can use [[View Property animations|Animations#using-viewpropertyanimator-in-java]] to create the effect:
+We can override the `animateDisappearance()` method.
+Review the [[View Property animations|Animations#using-viewpropertyanimator-in-java]] to understand what types of animation effects can be created.
+The `ItemHolderInfo` class typically contains the coordinate locations of the item before or after a change.

 ```java
 recyclerView.setItemAnimator(new RecyclerView.ItemAnimator() {